-Spread evenly - ChartMogul will recognize $5 in the first month and ~$10 in the next 11 months.
+Spread revenue evenly throughout service periods - ChartMogul will recognize $5 in the first month and ~$10 in the next 11 months.
 (A little bit more in months with 31 days and a little bit less in the others.)
 In the 13th month, we will recognize $5 again as in the starting month.

-Recognize at the start of service period - ChartMogul will recognize 120 USD in July of 2016.
+Recognize all revenues at the start of service periods - ChartMogul will recognize 120 USD in July of 2016.

-Recognise at the end of a service period - ChartMogul will recognize 120 USD in July of 2017.
+Recognize all revenues at the end of service periods - ChartMogul will recognize 120 USD in July of 2017.

 What do we generate data for?

 Our revenue recognition feature only generates data for the following charge items originating from your billing system: